Want to know how much a house sold for on your street?

-- sales that have not been lodged with HM Land Registry
+- property sales that have not been lodged with HM Land Registry

 - house sales that were not for value

-- transfers, conveyances, assignments or leases at a premium with nominal rent,
+- property transfers, conveyances, assignments or leases at a premium with nominal rent,

-- which are ‘Right to buy’ sales at a discount, subject to an existing mortgage, to effect the sale of a share in a property, for example, a transfer between parties on divorce, by way of a gift, under a compulsory purchase order, under a court order, to Trustees appointed under Deed of appointment
+- house sales which are ‘Right to buy’ sales at a discount, subject to an existing mortgage, to effect the sale of a share in a property, for example, a transfer between parties on divorce, by way of a gift, under a compulsory purchase order, under a court order, to Trustees appointed under Deed of appointment

 - Vesting Deeds Transmissions or Assents of more than one property

 House sale value data from sites like Nethouseprices, Zoopla and Rightmove

-Most commercial sites like the ones mentioned above buy the information from the land registry database periodically, so their records will only be as frequent as the last time they bought the information.
+Most commercial property sites like the ones mentioned above buy the house price information from the land registry database periodically, so their records will only be as frequent as the last time they bought the information.
 So for the most accurate price data, it is best to use the official Land Registry website.

-But one thing to consider is that the sold price data isn't a true reflection of the current value, as if the website you used to look at house price data updates their information quarterly and also bearing in mind that the average time between sale agreed and exchange is twelve-weeks, you are only getting an idea of what the values were six months ago,
+But one thing to consider is that the sold price data isn't a true reflection of the current value of a house, as if the website you used to look at house price data updates their information quarterly and also bearing in mind that the average time between sale agreed and exchange is twelve-weeks, you are only getting an idea of what the values were six months ago,

-For the most accurate results, get a valuation from a local, independent estate agent as you will then have a true reflection of what your home is worth in the current market.
+For the most accurate results, get a home valuation from a local, independent estate agent as you will then have a true reflection of what your home is worth in the current market.

 If you are local to Cambridge, then we would be happy to come out and give you a free, no obligation, valuation of your property.